sshyran/Chromite-fresh-Dec-2022-source-import/api/gen_sdk/README.md

 **Do not edit any files in this package directly.**

-The proto can be compiled using the `compile_build_api_proto` script in the api directory.
+Edit the protos in `~/chromiumos/chromite/infra/proto/src/chromite/api` and then regenerate the python files by running the `~/chromiumos/chromite/api/compile_build_api_proto` script.